-Over the course of our Care Home Vanguard Programme one of our focussed pieces of work has been around nutrition and hydration care.
+Over the course of our Care Home Vanguard Programme one of our focussed pieces of work was around nutrition and hydration care.

 First of all we sought to understand what the needs of the residents were and what evidence and guidance there was for optimum care delivery.